Morpho-lang/morpho/help/mesh.md

     m.addgrade(1)

+You can also provide an explicit sparse connectivity matrix for the new grade:

+    m.addgrade(1, connectivity)

+## Removegrade
+[tagremovegrade]: # (removegrade)

+Removes a grade and its associated connectivity from a mesh:

+    m.removegrade(1)

 ## Addsymmetry
 [tagaddsymmetry]: # (addsymmetry)

 Adds a symmetry to a mesh.
 Experimental in version 0.5.

+## Barycentric
+[tagbarycentric]: # (barycentric)

+Computes barycentric coordinates for a point inside a mesh element.
+You must supply the grade, the element id and the position matrix:

+    var lambda = m.barycentric(2, element, Matrix([x, y, z]))
+    print lambda

+For a grade `g` element, the returned matrix contains `g+1` barycentric coordinates.

 ## Maxgrade
 [tagmaxgrade]: # (maxgrade)